nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This requires the model classes to implement two methods required for JSON serialisation and deserialisation:
 - `toJson()`: Contains logic required to convert the model object into JSON string.
 - `fromJson()`: Contains logic required to convert JSON object into its respective model class.
-  - Due to the limitations of the library, parsing of the JSON string only converts it into either `JsonObject` or `JsonArray` objects which requires additional operations to map the data back to the respective model classes.
-  - `fromJson()` will take in either one of the `JsonObject` or `JsonArray` object, and map the properties to the respective properties of the model classes.

 ## Implementation
 ### Project